 But does it work?
 As I found this camera so beautiful I decided to take it out straight away on a shrine expedition.

 Yes those are phallic statues, I live near some interesting shrines.
 But forget that, holy crap, this camera is awesome.
 I love it even more.
-I am going to keep it and jazz it up with a funky new skin when I get a chance.
+I am going to keep it for a while and jazz it up with a funky new skin.
 Who needs a spiderman camera 😉